 An Underlying Health Issue

 While often benign, vomiting can sometimes signal a more serious health problem.
 If your cat is throwing up frequently, or if the vomiting is accompanied by other symptoms like lethargy, diarrhea, or weight loss, it’s important to rule out an underlying condition.
 Issues like gastritis (stomach inflammation), infections, pancreatitis, or even chronic illnesses like kidney disease can all cause vomiting.
 Your veterinarian is the best person to help you get to the bottom of it, so don't hesitate to make an appointment if you're concerned about your cat's health.
+Appetite changes matter too, so review why your cat is not eating if vomiting appears with skipped meals.

 Is Your Cat a Speed Eater?